nikolienka24/IV114_ST/README.md

 During this step, the dataset was loaded using **`scanpy.read_visium`**, and several quality metrics were computed to evaluate spot quality.
 Spots and genes not meeting defined thresholds were filtered out to improve data reliability and minimize noise in spatial analyses.

-The following filtering criteria were applied:
+The following filtering criteria were applied (default thresholds can be adjusted by the user according to dataset characteristics):

 - Spots with **total counts below 1000** were removed.
 - Spots with **fewer than 200 detected genes** were removed.